tttsaurus/Ingame-Info-Reborn/README.md

 Currently WIP

+Suggestions/PRs are welcome

 ## Overview
-This is a library mod that helps you to create in-game overlaid or focused gui with ease.
+This is a library mod that helps you to create in-game overlaid (or focused) gui with ease.

 ## Todo List / Features
 - Introduce a custom gui container (✔)